 Rebutia 'Apricot Ice'

-Rebutia 'Apricot Ice' is a small cactus with barrel-shaped stems, up to 3 inches (7.5 cm) in diameter, covered with white, soft, hair-like spines.
+Rebutia 'Apricot Ice' is a small cactus with globular to barrel-shaped stems covered with white, soft, hair-like spines.
 It is solitary at first, later offsetting to form a compact mound.
-The flowers are funnel-shaped, up to 0.8 inches (2 cm) in diameter, orange and fade to apricot-pink.
+The stems grow up to 3 inches (7.5 cm) in diameter.
+Flowers are orange, fade to apricot-pink, funnel-shaped, and up to 0.8 inches (2 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).